Backlog sizing essentials

 Using the ScopeMaster Story Analyser for Jira, you can estimate your stories’ functional size without even leaving Jira.
 The text of your user story is analysed by ScopeMaster’s powerful language engine to detect the functional intent and functional size.

 Size is not the only factor that determines software costs and schedule, but it is the most significant one.
+Discover the value and insight from automated functional sizing through our brochure:

 Problems with story points and T-shirts